Golf: McIlroy grabs CJ Cup lead in bid to regain top ranking

 “I think the eagle on 12 was the most fun, just after how far I hit the tee shot,” he said, but added: “The six-iron into four as well – it landed absolutely perfect.”

-McIlroy kept things rolling with a par save at 13, where he went from a waste bunker alongside the fairway to a greenside bunker but blasted out to four feet.
+McIlroy kept things rolling with a par save at the next hole 13, where he went from a waste bunker alongside the fairway to a greenside bunker but blasted out to four feet.

-He bogeyed 17, but so did Kitayama behind him, and had the lead after a par at 18.
+He bogeyed No. 17, but so did Kitayama behind him, and had the lead after a par at the last hole18.

-Kitayama, who shared the overnight lead with Rahm, had three birdies and two bogeys in his one-under effort while Lee climbed the leaderboard with a five-under par 66.
+Kitayama, who shared the overnight lead with former world No. 1 Rahm, had three birdies and two bogeys in his one-under effort while Lee climbed the leaderboard with a five-under par 66.

-Rahm, who had rolled in 125 feet of putts in setting a course-record 62 on Friday, endured frustration on the greens, his day including a pair of three-putt bogeys.
+Rahm (70), who had rolled in 125 feet of putts in setting a course-record 62 on Friday, endured frustration on the greens, his day including a pair of three-putt bogeys.
+AFP

 Disappointed by back-to-back bogeys at 10 and 11, Rahm kept his composure and was rewarded with three birdies the rest of the way, including an impressive effort at the par-four 17th, which yielded just three birdies on the day.